-I love eclairs, well I love choux pastry, I don’t really mind if it’s an eclair, a bun, a religiuese or a paris-brest.
+I love eclairs, well I love choux pastry, I don’t really mind if it’s a raspberry eclair, a bun, a religiuese or a paris-brest.
 As long as it’s iced and filled with something tasty, I’m pretty happy.
 I knew that I had to make eclairs in my new steam oven as they are baked through the process of removing steam from the warm pastry.
 It was the perfect test for my AEG SteamBake oven.

 For a while I’ve followed Maitre Choux online and lusted over their gorgeous eclairs and other choux pastries.
 The colours, decorations and flavour combinations always amaze me.
 I’ve tried to mimic their raspberry eclairs in this creation, whilst my decorations and piping is nowhere near as perfect as Maitre Choux, they still taste pretty delicious.